 No matter what your fitness level, New Zealand has walks for anyone and everyone!
 Your Stray driver-guide will be able to advise you on your options and help you make any arrangements as necessary.

 You don't have to go for a long walk to experience some of New Zealand's best tracks.
-Here are a few of our favourite:
+Here are a few of our favourites:

 - Ruakuri walk: A walk through native bush - follow the Waitomo Stream to head down into an impressive cave that provides a great view of stalactites, stalagmites and the limestone formations.
 Go along in the evening, and glowworms will illuminate the track!